eylvisaker/bashfig/README.md

 Bashfig
 =======

-Some fun configuration for bash and vim.
+A colorful configuration for bash and vim, intended for dark background.

 Run `./install.sh` to install bashfig.